olebole/irafdoc/doc/imutil.hedit.rst

   <!-- Sec='PARAMETERS' Level=0 Label='value' Line='value' -->
   <dd>Either a string constant or a general expression (if the first character is
   a left parenthesis) to be evaluated to compute the new value of each field.
   A single expression is used for all fields.
-The special value <tt>"."</tt> causes the value of each field to be printed rather than edited.
+The special value <span style="font-family: monospace;">"."</span> causes the value of each field to be printed rather than edited.
   </dd>
   </dl>